hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 1. Every structural variant break starts a new segment, as does chromosome starts, ends and centromeres.
 2. Ratio and BAF segment breaks are only included if they are at least one complete mappable read depth window away from an existing segment.

 If the segments identified by the PCF algorithm are not contiguous, then there remains some uncertainty about the actual start position of the segment.
 To address this, we use the PCF break as the start position but also include a min and max start position to capture the uncertainty.
 Segments with SV support are never uncertain.

 Once the segments have been established we map our observations to them.
 In each segment we take the median BAF of the tumor sample and the median read ratio of both the tumor and reference samples.
 We also record the number of BAF points within the segment as the BAFCount and the number of tumor read depth windows within the segment as the depth window count.

 A reference sample copy number status is determined at this this stage based on the observed copy number ratio in the reference sample, either ‘DIPLOID’ (0.8<= read depth ratio<=1.2), ‘HETEROZYGOUS_DELETION’ (0.1<=ratio<0.8), ‘HOMOZYGOUS_DELETION’ (ratio<0.1),’AMPLIFICATION’(1.2<ratio<=2.2) or ‘NOISE’ (ratio>2.2).
 The purity fitting and smoothing steps below use only the DIPLOID germline segments.

 ### 3. Sample Purity and Ploidy

 To estimate purity and sample ploidy, we use a model which considers a matrix of all possible sample purities and ploidies and scores each possible combination on a segment by segment basis, based on a set of principles which aim to choose the most parsimonious solution for the fit.

 The specific scoring principles applied are the following:
 1. **Penalise sub-clonality**:   The major and minor allele of each segment should be close to an integer ploidy for clonal solutions.
 Due to sampling noise, small deviations from integer ploidies will be observed even, but larger deviations require subclonal features and are penalised.
 2. **Penalise higher ploidy solutions**:  Higher ploidies have more degenerate fits but are less biologically plausible and are given an event penalty.
 3. **Penalise solutions with implausible somatic SNV ploidies**: SNVs in principle occur on only one chromatid and should not be found on both alleles.
 Therefore we penalise solutions where SNV ploidies exceed the major allele ploidy.
 4. **Weigh segments by count of BAF observations**: Segments are weighted by the count of BAF observations which is treated as a proxy for confidence of BAF and read depth ratio inputs.
 5. **Place more weight on segments with higher observed BAF**: segments with lower observed BAFs have more degenerate fits and are weighted less in the fit

-For each [sample ploidy,purity] combination we calculate a fit score using the following formula
+For each [sample ploidy, purity] combination we calculate a fit score using the following formula

 `Fit Score = DeviationPenalty * EventPenaltyMultiplier + SomaticDeviationPenalty`

-The  [sample ploidy,purity] combination with the lowest fit score is selected by PURPLE as the final fit score.
+The  [sample ploidy, purity] combination with the lowest fit score is selected by PURPLE as the final fit score.

 Each of the 3 penalty terms is described in detail in the following sections.